11 Jan 2023

 Filing resolutions etc: After the meeting, the company has 15 days in which to file a copy of all special resolutions passed at the meeting, together with any other resolution required by law, with the registrar of companies.

 Examples of Minutes of the General Meeting:

 Once a general meeting has been convened upon due notice, subject to the articles, it cannot be postponed or cancelled.
 The correct procedure, where the purpose for which the meeting has been convened has ceased to exist, is to hold the meeting as convened and adjourn it without putting any resolutions to the members.

 At common law, the basic rule is that the chairperson has no inherent power to adjourn the meeting unless circumstances are such that it is no longer possible for the business to be properly transacted.
 However, most articles of association give the chairperson power to adjourn the meeting with the consent of the members.
 Where they do so, it appears that the chairperson may refuse to adjourn, so long as he acts in good faith, even though a majority of members present demand an adjournment.

 Reasons for adjournment: The chairperson must have good reason to do so if he adjourns a meeting before the business has been transacted.
 If he purports to do so without good reason, the meeting may appoint another chairperson and proceed with the business.

-Notice: Subject to contrary provision in the articles, no notice of an adjourned meeting is necessary.
-The adjourned meeting is simply a continuation of the original meeting which all members have had notice of and the opportunity to be present at and those present have been able to agree to the time and place of the adjournment.
+Notice: Subject to a contrary provision in the articles, no notice of an adjourned meeting is necessary.
+The adjourned meeting is simply a continuation of the original meeting, which all members have had notice of and the opportunity to be present at, and those present have been able to agree to the time and place of the adjournment.
 At least seven days' notice to be given of the adjourned meeting if the meeting is adjourned for 14 days or more.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may wish to consult your lawyer.